 We’re passionate about pedallin’ and there is no better way to soak up a country, its culture, see its wildlife and its people, than by bike!
-Whether you’re travelling in our small guided parties of around 6 – 16 people or riding self-guided with friends or family, our handpicked destinations and a flexible approach ensure you’ll have a wonderful holiday!
+Whether you’re travelling in our small guided parties of around 6 – 16 people or riding self-guided with friends or family, our handpicked destinations and a flexible approach ensure you’ll have a wonderful cycling holiday!

 ‘Fun‘, ‘friendly’, ‘professional’, and ‘personal’, are words that are used time and time again by our customers.
 Going that extra mile for our customers isn’t an obligation – it’s just what we do, ‘nowt’s a bother’.
-Skedaddle holidays are designed to relax and recharge, challenge, thrill, exhilarate and chill-out.
+Skedaddle cycling holidays are designed to relax and recharge, challenge, thrill, exhilarate and chill-out.
 We are able to cater for all levels of experience and fitness.
-If you’re young or old, man or woman, a super fit experienced rider or a relative novice, we have a holiday for you!
+If you’re young or old, man or woman, a super fit experienced rider or a relative novice, we have a trip for you!

-Our holidays provide great cycling in magnificent destinations.
+Our trips provide great cycling in magnificent destinations.
 Whatever your passion, whether off-road, road or leisure cycling, small group or self-guided.
 We take great care of all those who travel with us.
 Whether going alone, or with friends or family, all enjoy the Skedaddle experience.

 We recognise our responsibility to the people and places we visit.
-Our philosophy is ensuring that your holiday can have a positive impact on the places you visit.
-Developing our approach to how we run our holidays is an ongoing process.
+Our philosophy is ensuring that your cycling holiday can have a positive impact on the places you visit.
+Developing our approach to how we run our cycling holidays is an ongoing process.

 To let us know your thoughts on our approach, email us at firstname.lastname@example.org or call us on +44 (0)191 265 1110